j4n-r/LFSC/README.md

 # LFSC

-A university project demonstrating a web-based chat platform concept for academic environments.
+A chat app for university.

 ## Architecture